frossm/quoter/README.md

 This will prompt you for the key which will be stored in the java preferences system.
 On Windows this is the registry.
 In Linux it's a hidden directory inside your home directory.
 Currently it is not encrypted, but I'll need to look into this at some point.

-Note that if Quoter has been installed via a snap, `quoter -c` is all that is needed.
+Note that if Quoter has been installed via a snap, `quoter -c` is all that is needed as Java is built into the snap.

 ## Program Options